AnymouseProphet/anymouse/PATCHES.md

 I would leave the `texmf-dist` version alone and put the patched version in your `[TEXMF-LOCAL]` tree.
 Check the version every now and then in case an update is released and you need to update your patched version as well.

+Please note the `ean13isbn.sty` file is only needed if you have paid for an ISBN number for your fork of an Anymouse Prophet document and you wish to make your own canonical version of your fork.
+I suspect most people will not.